August 8, 2021

-The goal of this website is to be an entertaining resource for people wanting to visit the Upper Peninsula and for people who live here now or lived here in the past.
+Yooper Secret's goal is to be an entertaining resource for people wanting to visit the Upper Peninsula and for people who live here now or have lived here in the past.

-It is a lot of fun to share memories of the way it used to be, and this site will be able to handle visitor comments.
-I look forward to sharing your knowledge and memories.
+It is a lot of fun to share memories of the way it used to be, and this site can handle visitor comments.
+We look forward to sharing your knowledge, memories, and secret places.

 A large part of the Upper Peninsula's charm is its people.
 As recently as a century ago, 75% of the people in the U.P. were foreign born.